| Title: | A Framework for Building HTTP API |

 AuthBackendBasic$new(FUN)

-Function to perform authentication which takes two arguments -
+FUNFunction to perform authentication which takes two arguments -

-.
+user and password.
 Returns boolean - whether access is allowed for

-a requested user
+a requested user or not.

 authenticate()